-As a personal trainer I love teaching new clients how to use the incredible array of equipment in a gym.
-In fact, one of the biggest problems are people that become overwhelmed by the choices.
+As a personal trainer, I love teaching new clients how to use the incredible array of equipment in a gym.
+One of the biggest problems is people that become overwhelmed by the choices.

 Should I start my workout with free weights?
 On machines?
 With cables?
 Which one will give me the best results?

-Lets start out by defining what the two main types of equipment are.
+Let's start by defining what the two main types of equipment are.

 Free Weights are "free" in the sense that the weights aren't attached to anything.
 Free weights include barbells and dumbbells.

-Machines are equipment where the weights or resistance is restricted such as a Universal Gym, Nautilus, Soloflex or Bowflex.
+Machines are equipment where the weights or resistance are restricted, such as a Universal Gym, Nautilus, Soloflex or Bowflex.

 There are advantages and disadvantages to both.
 The secret to a good workout is maximizing the use of all the equipment available for your body and personal goals.